lucymonie/angular-blog/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.6.

+The aim of this project is to have a play with Angular and test its out of the box accessibilty for signalling route changes to screen readers (there seems to be nothing).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+The command `ng serve --open` will open the page up for you.

 ## Code scaffolding